commercialhaskell/stack/doc/build_command.md

 Specified arguments are separated by spaces.
 Arguments can be unquoted (if they do not contain space or `"` characters) or quoted (`""`).
 Quoted arguments can include 'escaped' characters, escaped with an initial `\` character.

+Account may need to be taken of the shell's approach to the processing of command line arguments.
+For example, to pass `'a single quoted string'`:

+=== "Unix-like (Bash or Zsh)"

+    In Bash, or Zsh (if `RC_QUOTES` option not set):

+    `stack test --test-arguments \"\''a single quoted string'\'\"`

+    Outside of single quotes, `\"` escapes a double quote and `\'` escapes a single quote.
+The content of single quotes is taken literally, but cannot contain a single quote.

+    In Zsh (if `RC_QUOTES` option set):

+    `stack bench --benchmark-arguments '"''a single quoted string''"'`

+    The content of single quotes is taken literally.
+Within single quotes, `''` escapes a single quote.

+=== "Windows (PowerShell)"

+    `stack test --test-arguments '"''a single quoted string''"'`

+    The content of single quotes is taken literally.
+Within single quotes, `''` escapes a single quote.

 ## Flags affecting GHC's behaviour